Why Follow When You Can Lead?

 Companies, like Netflix, do things differently.
 How does that wisdom apply to your business?Network up is an advanced move for #entrepreneurs.
 Develop a network a people who are already making things happen.
 Read the full post. #getpaidwhatyoureworth Click To Tweet

 Internet marketing guru Gary Vaynerchuk claims that colleges and books can’t make you successful.

 His key to success includes networking up.
-That’s where you develop a network a people who are already making things happen.
+That’s where you develop a network of people who are already making things happen.
 Follow his lead to carve out your own path and embark on your growth journey.

 Who do you want to connect with that knows more than you and is doing bigger things than you?
 Create that list.
 Then figure out what you can do for them.

 Innovation Loves Variety

 Diversity extends beyond gender and ethnicity.
 Mix up your network with people who run in different circles.
 That’s because thought diversity challenges the status quo.

 Get creative.
 Take different ideas from other places and connect them.
 That stimulates innovation.

 “Creativity is just connecting things.
 When you ask creative people how they did something, they feel a little guilty because they didn’t really do it, they just saw something.
 It seemed obvious to them after a while.”